 |Clear liquids, such as water, Gatorade,

 Sprite, apple juice or Pedialyte||1 hour before surgery|

 The Day of Surgery

-Please understand that siblings and other visitors younger than 13 years old are not allowed in the PACU.
-They also should not be unattended in the waiting room, so please make arrangements to have your other children supervised by an adult if you bring them with you.
+Please understand that siblings and other visitors younger than 13 years of age are not allowed in the PACU.
+They also should not be left unattended in the waiting room, so please make arrangements to have your other children supervised by an adult, if you bring them with you.

 When your child is ready to go home, we will give you supplies and instructions for his or her care at home.

 - If your child has chicken pox or measles, or has recently been exposed to chicken pox or measles, we must know this before you come to the hospital for surgery.
 This information will help us protect other patients from these highly contagious illnesses.

 - If your child was born premature (less than 37 weeks gestation) and is younger than 8 months of age, he or she may require an overnight observation stay.

 - If you, or anyone in your household, has recently traveled internationally.

 - Make arrangements for siblings to stay with family or friends.